NEONScience/NEON-Data-Skills/tutorials/teaching-modules/data-management-small-mammals/data-management-small-mammal-lesson.md

 component of collecting good data.
 A good metadata file can help someone unfamiliar with a data file interpret the codes and variables presented – and will help you remember what you did when you come back to the data later.
-It also provides an opportunity to discuss any irregularities in the data set.
+It also provides an opportunity to discuss any irregularities in the dataset.

 <div id="ds-challenge" markdown="1">
 **Discussion questions**: